canaytore/aboutme/_publications/2020_11_19_Analysis_of_a_new_business_model_to_fundraise_non_governmental_organizations_using_fuzzy_cognitive_maps.md

 title: "Analysis of a New Business Model to Fundraise Non-Governmental Organizations Using Fuzzy Cognitive Maps"
 category: publications
 permalink: /publications/2020_11_19_Analysis_of_a_new_business_model_to_fundraise_non_governmental_organizations_using_fuzzy_cognitive_maps/
-excerpt: "Fundraising is one of the most critical issues for non-governmental organizations (NGOs) to carry out their projects.
+excerpt: 'Fundraising is one of the most critical issues for non-governmental organizations (NGOs) to carry out their projects.
 In this paper, a search engine project which aims to find additional financial sources and increase donations for NGOs is proposed.
-The proposed search engine project is analyzed using fuzzy cognitive maps (FCMs) to define and manage factor influences on the success of the project."
+The proposed search engine project is analyzed using fuzzy cognitive maps (FCMs) to define and manage factor influences on the success of the project.'
 venue: "Journal of Intelligent & Fuzzy Systems"
 date: 2020-11-19
 ---